‘This Is Us’ Recap: Why It Was Important To Revisit The Birth Of ‘The Big 3’ [Spoilers]

 — This Is Us (@NBCThisisUs) January 18, 2017

 Fogleman admitted that he originally wanted this episode to air as the winter premiere.
 However, he quickly realized that viewers would be in an uproar if they didn’t reveal what happened to Toby during the mid-season finale, so he decided to tie up the loose ends before moving on.
-Fans were elated to know Toby was okay, and are excited to see where his relationship with Kate is headed.
+Fans were elated to know Toby was okay and are excited to see where his relationship with Kate is headed.

 “Honestly, I thought at first it would be our first episode back because it would kind of be like restarting the pilot again and catching up an audience, but then the response to Toby was so strong.
 If I came back and don’t do an episode answering what happened one way or another, there would be a revolt,” he said.
 “People would be so mad at the episode.
 I thought it would give people an opportunity to re-enter the show.
 Also, in our first episode back, which is really strong, Milo and Mandy’s storyline starts five months before this so it leads to this one naturally.”